 #3.
 Music

 I have never been an avid listener of David Arnold's music in the entire film catalogue except for this movie.
 It matches the patriotic theme of the movie and intensifies the mood of the scenes.
-A soundtrack can supplement a film that you feel when watching a scene.
+A soundtrack can complement a film that you feel when watching a scene.
 I am happy to say the score in this film was perfect.
-All moments feel right, create feelings and impact your mood.
+All moments feel right, create feelings, and impact your mood.
 It aligns with what is happening with the story and the characters.

 As you know, the special effects were an opportunity to breathe life into its spectacle.
 ID4 did it with scenes including the dogfight sequences and the gigantic mothership destroying the White House.
 These were the very techniques that amplified the film's impact.
 The destruction of the White House is the main focus of the film's advertising campaigns on posters and still images and is one of the iconic money shots.
-It was one of the few movies to pour physical effects with a small dose of CGI.
+It was one of the few movies to use physical effects with a small dose of CGI.

 #1.
 Will Smith

 Last but not least, the top highlight of ID4 was Will Smith's acting.
 Sure, the film had a top-notch cast of Jeff Goldblum, Bill Pullman, Randy Quaid, and Judd Hirsch.
 It is the actor Will Smith who takes a standout role.
-Without him, there would be no I Am Legend, Men in Black, I. Robot, Ali and Suicide Squad.
+Without him, there would be no I Am Legend, Men in Black, I, Robot, Ali, and Suicide Squad.
 His performance was quite remarkable and sassy for an African-American actor.
 Not to mention, he gave us infectious laughs with his snappy one-liners like "Welcome to Earth" after punching the alien in the face and "And what the hell is that smell?!!", which he ad-libbed while suffering from the revolting stench of brine shrimp when this scene got shot in the Lake Salt flats.

 Conclusion